The Night We Thought We Were Possessed

 When my tears were spent, I lifted my eyes to the darkened sky and whispered another prayer of thanks—for my babies, my world.
 As I exhaled, Bryan White’s song “God Gave Me You” played on the radio.
 I had never heard it before, yet the lyrics felt as though they were written just for that moment.
 Comfort washed over me, and for the first time all night, I felt peace.

-In that moment, I truly understood the depth of love and the fragile beauty of life.
+In that moment, I understood the fragile beauty of life and the immeasurable depth of love.
 Time seemed to stand still as fear and faith collided, and grace carried me through what my heart could barely hold.
-That day changed me forever.
-I became a grandmother not only through joy, but through fear, faith, and grace—forever marked by the miracle and the weight of that night.
+That night changed me forever.
+I became a grandmother not only through joy, but through fear, faith, and grace—and I have carried the weight and wonder of that miracle ever since.
+That night I learned something no one had ever told me about becoming a grandmother: your heart does not simply grow—it is reborn in the life of a child.

 “God Gave Me You” – Bryan White